pablodecm/phd_thesis/src/102_chapter_2.md

 a phenomenon that is commonly referred to as *pileup*.
-The products of all these interactions go through the surrounding detectors at the almost the same time, which complicates the interpretation of the detector readouts as the product of a single interaction.
+The products of all these interactions go through the surrounding detectors at almost the same time, which complicates the interpretation of the detector readouts as the product of a single interaction.
 The number of proton-proton interactions for each crossing is effectively a random variable,